Group Counselling

 There is no cost for services at C3A.

-Groups are organised and offered every fall and spring semester.
-Most organise and fill up to capacity (usually 6-8 members) within the first month of the semester.
+What groups are being offered this semester?
+Group sessions are arranged keeping in view the needs of the clients.
+Most of the organised group sessions fill up to capacity (usually 6-8 members) within the first month of the semester.
 However, some groups remain “open” to accept new members even up until the last month of the semester.
 Check out our upcoming events for Group Counselling.